cfsworkload/blue-messenger/README.md

 	8. Click **ADD PROPERTY** and select **Text Property** again.
 	9. In the **Name** box type **SERVICES** and in the **Value** box list the name of the services attached to your current Blue Messenger application separated by commas. "no spaces" are allowed after the comma separating the services.
 	10. Click **SAVE**.

    ![EXAMPLE](images/deploy.jpg)
 6. Add a test stage to your pipline.
-	1. Click **ADD STAGE**
+	1. Click **ADD STAGE**.
 	2. Provide a name for the stage (Test).
-	3. Under **Stage Trigger** select ** Run jobs when the previous stage is completed**.
+	3. Under **Stage Trigger** select **Run jobs when the previous stage is completed**.
 	4. In the **Jobs** tab, click **ADD JOB** and select **Test**.
 	5. In the **Test Command** window, add a simple test for your application.
 		* For example: `curl http://<your hostname>.mybluemix.net/`
 	6. Click **SAVE**.
-7. Make change to application to show change after deployment
+7. Make change to application to show change after deployment.
 	1. Add the lines of code, found below, to the bottom of your /public/stylesheets/style.css in your web IDE.
 This change will make the corners of the buttons pointed and not curved.

 			.btn-lg{
 	    	    border-radius: 0;
 			}

 8. To demonstrate zero downtime deployment press the play button on the Build stage.
 This will build, deploy, and test your application.
 Spam the database within your Blue-Messenger application, while the deployment stage is running.
-You can monitor the deployment stage by clicking ** View logs and history**.
+You can monitor the deployment stage by clicking **View logs and history**.
 Once the pipeline has completed refresh your application in the browser and you will see the change to the buttons' edges.